 Another state centric and gender-blind instrument for countering terrorism is the United Nations Global Counter-Terrorism Strategy which was adopted by member states on 8 September 200625.
 The strategy, which consists of a resolution and an annexed Plan of Action (A/RES/60/288)26, was tailored to enhance national, regional and international efforts to strategically counter terrorism.
-Some of the practical steps outlined in the resolution range from strengthening state capacity through the involvement of non-state actors to promote and protect human rights within the context of counter-terrorism efforts and to counter terrorism activities.
-Although it recognizes the role of non- state actors, it does not unpackage the specific non-state actors (especially women's NGOs) and state how they would collaborate with the state to counter terrorism.
+Some of the practical steps outlined in the resolution range from strengthening state capacity through the involvement of non-state actors to promote and protect human rights within the context of counter-terrorism efforts and to counter terrorist threats, to better coordinating United Nations system's counter-terrorism activities.
+Although it recognizes the role of non-state actors, it does not unpackage the specific non-state actors (especially women's NGOs) and state how they would collaborate with the state to counter terrorism.